Mostafa2369/Foddics_Test/README.md

 ## Introduction

-This repository contains automation script for keyword search.
+This repository contains an automation script for keyword search, Navigation and some validations.

 ## Prerequisites